 Design and Implementation Issues

-ABridge: Text- type instant notes generator using natural language processing algorithm is a web-based application comprising various modules aimed at generating instant study notes in text format tailored to the elementary science curriculum of Central Philippines University.
+ABridge: Text- type instant notes generator using a natural language processing algorithm is a web-based application comprising various modules aimed at generating instant study notes in text format tailored to the elementary science curriculum of Central Philippines University.

 The instant notes generator will benefit the students by lessening the time of making notes of the user's lesson with the help of NLP and OCR which will be the algorithm of the web application using Python programming language.

-The NLP is for text classification and summarization It utilizes extractive and abstractive approaches to implement strategies such as text classification for material organization and text summarization for rapid reading of lengthy texts.
-Also, combining document embedding with the Bag of Words model simplifies categorization tasks. lemmatization and stemming techniques reduces word variability, increasing the efficiency and consistency of NLP algorithms and ensuring the accuracy of system outcomes.
+The NLP is for text classification and summarization.
+It utilizes extractive and abstractive approaches to implement strategies such as text classification for material organization and text summarization for rapid reading of lengthy texts.
+Also, combining document embedding with the Bag of Words model simplifies categorization tasks.
+Using lemmatization and stemming techniques reduces word variability, increasing the efficiency and consistency of NLP algorithms and ensuring the accuracy of system outcomes.

 The Tesseract OCR will be responsible for text recognition and document scanning.
 Text detection and character recognition separate and analyze text segments, while image preprocessing techniques improve OCR accuracy.
 Language modeling improves recognition accuracy by combining statistical language models and dictionaries.
 Post-processing procedures improve the identified text output to ensure readability.

 The system features a quiz module that the user can create and quizzes with a given option of what type of test the user wants.
-Also, the one feature is a flashcard module that will let the user make flashcards .
+Also, one feature is a flashcard module that will let the user make flashcards to their liking, which will help them study.

 One of the issues observed during the implementation process was that the module intended for generating notes was not generating a standard of 95% accuracy.
-To resolve the issue, the team examined and fixed the problem with the help of resizing the image to convert r.
+To resolve the issue, the team examined and fixed the problem with the help of resizing the image to convert it to grayscale format to remove the noise pixels and make it clearer.
 Also, the first and most important step in improving the accuracy of the NLP model is to use high-quality datasets.
 High-quality data is distinguished by relevance, completeness, consistency, and dependability.
 It is critical to collect enough data that covers the domain, language, and style relevant to the task.
 In addition, clean, preprocess, and normalize the data to remove noise, errors, and inconsistencies.
-Furthermore, the data should be labeled, annotated, and divided into training, validation, and test sets the standards and guidelines for the specific task.
+Furthermore, the data should be labelled, annotated, and divided into training, validation, and test sets following the standards and guidelines for the specific task.